Eddie Murphy matures in John Landis’ cult feelgood comedy

 Part of the film’s resolve is down to Murphy’s untypically controlled performance.
-Sure, he gets to let off steam as a barber extolling the virtues of Ali above great white hope Rocky Marciano — in fact, he practically whistles at the ears — and Akeem is afforded the odd comical flourish, but here Murphy takes on the role of sensible man in absurd environments, first one of obscene privilege and even zanier expectations, and then in a society to which he is so alien he doesn’t even know how to use a mop.
+Sure, he gets to let off steam as a barber extolling the virtues of black history — in fact, he practically whistles at the ears — and Akeem is afforded the odd comical flourish, but here Murphy takes on the role of sensible man in absurd environments, first one of obscene privilege and even zanier expectations, and then in a society to which he is so alien he can barely operate a mop.
 Instead of triggering the comedy with the outward bravado of a character like Axel Foley, Akeem is often the butt of the joke.
-It’s one thing hiding poverty from a potential spouse, particularly when her father, your boss, wants the absolute best for his princess (I mean that figuratively at this point), but when you’re trying to hide your wealth, the irony is palpable, and Murphy is a first class pawn.
+It’s one thing hiding poverty from a potential spouse, particularly when her father, your boss, wants the absolute best for his princess, but when you’re trying to hide your wealth, the irony is palpable, and Murphy is a first class pawn.

 Coming to America may offer some resistance, but the film provides the Hollywood finale mainstream audiences desire.
 Even the seemingly irredeemable Daryll, breaking the fourth wall in a move that proves cannily endearing, is afforded a happy ending, hooking up with Lisa’s equally superficial sister, Patrice (Allison Dean), a sassy hellcat who I had such a crush on as a kid.
 I guess there’s someone for everyone.

-Sure, it’s all a little idealistic, and for many too much of a departure to showcase Murphy at his brilliant, anarchic best.
-The fact that Africa’s inherited riches are at the centre of our picture-perfect finale also smacks of hypocrisy, indulging in the very sentiments the film so savagely lampoons.
-But there’s a maturity to Murphy’s central performance, a yielding to mainstream sensibilities that he manages to pull off without sacrificing his integrity as a comic spitfire.
+It’s all a little idealistic, and for many too much of a departure to showcase Murphy at his brilliant, anarchic best.
+The fact that Africa’s inherited riches are at the centre of our picture-perfect finale also smacks of hypocrisy, indulging in the very sentiments that the film so savagely lampoons, but there’s a maturity to Murphy’s central performance, a yielding to mainstream sensibilities that he manages to pull off without sacrificing his integrity as a comic spitfire.
 Coming to America will warm your heart and make your soul glow, and you won’t need any lousy hair products to get the job done.